batoul-hamieh/Complete-Java-OOP-Handbook/README.md

 ---

 ## About This Guide
 Transitioning from procedural programming to OOP can be challenging.
 This guide was built to bridge that gap, focusing on the four pillars of OOP while providing real-world modeling examples.
-Whether you are preppering for an exam or building a foundation for software engineering, this handbook is for you.
+Whether you are preparing for an exam or building a foundation for software engineering, this handbook is for you.

 ### What You Will Learn:
 * **Chapter 01: OOP Basics** – Class instantiation, Object state/behavior, and Memory logic.